 Penny Appleyard, Teacher, Almondbury Community School, Huddersfield

-My events are aimed at upper Key Stage 2 pupils (ages 10-11), and are also suitable for Year 7 pupils.
+My events are aimed at upper Key Stage 2 pupils (ages 10-11), and are also suitable for Year 7 and Year 8 pupils.

 I charge fees in line with standard Society of Authors’ rates, and also charge travel/accommodation expenses (I live in the Nottingham).
 I encourage schools – if they can and wish to do so – to book me in collaboration with other local schools so that they can share costs.